 One of Calum’s videos on depression explains to viewers the lies your brain tells you when you’re suffering from it.
 When it comes from someone who has experienced it firsthand, it gives viewers a sense that they’re not alone and that recovery is something that’s possible.

 Gracie Francesca Victory

 With an increased societal pressure for people to have the “perfect” body, there have been more instances of people being diagnosed with eating disorders.
-Often times, the desire to be thin begins to take its toll on the brain and play with underlying issues, such as OCD, depression and anxiety.
-That’s why it’s so important to see those who have entered recovery, like Gracie Francesca Victory.
+Often, the desire to be thin begins to take its toll on the brain and play with underlying issues, such as OCD, depression, and anxiety.
+That’s why it’s so important to see those who have entered recovery, like Grace F. Victory.

-One of the more recent creators to bring about awareness for mental health is Daniel Howell, whose video Daniel and Depression details his own experience with depression.
-Throughout the video, he details what happens to him when a depressive episode hits, stating that he often finds that he can’t even get out of bed or find the motivation to do anything.
+One of the more recent creators to bring awareness to mental health issues is Daniel Howell, whose video Daniel and Depression details his own experience with depression.
+Throughout the video, he explains what happens to him when a depressive episode hits, stating that he often finds that he can’t even get out of bed or find the motivation to do anything.
 From looking at the comments, it’s something many of his viewers can relate to.